4 May 2017

 class="bg-blue bn white tc h3 fw6 w-100 relative">

-• Implement the submitForm method and add it to our instance’s methods property.
-Like in the previous example, this method should add the is-loading class and remove it after a duration of two seconds
+submitFormmethod and add it to our instance’s methods property.
+Like in the previous example, this method should add theis-loadingclass and remove it after a duration of two seconds - Fortunately, and thanks to Vue’s two-way data binding, we no longer have to manually set our button’s

 methods: {